tlorans/ClimateRisks/docs/source/climate_investing/project1.md

  'Walmart',
  'Wells Fargo'}
  ```
- 4. Did you found any issue apply this process to a list of companies?
-Please provide ideas about serialization (making the process work for multiple companies).
+ 4. Did you encountered any issue applying this process to a list of companies?
+Please provide ideas to make the process working for multiple companies.